Wall Street Analyst Upgrade HEXO Corp. [HEXO]. What else is Wall St. saying

 HEXO Stock Performance Analysis:

 HEXO Corp.
-[HEXO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 15.78.
-With this latest performance, HEXO shares gained by 38.12% in over the last four-week period, additionally sinking by -63.76% over the last 6 months – not to mention a drop of -92.66% in the past year of trading.
+[HEXO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.42.
+With this latest performance, HEXO shares gained by 0.92% in over the last four-week period, additionally sinking by -65.37% over the last 6 months – not to mention a drop of -93.12% in the past year of trading.

 Insight into HEXO Corp.
 Fundamentals: